 - Midfoot material dip

-Have you been searching endlessly for a pair that balances between comfort and function?
-I’m glad to tell you that you found it.
+Have you been searching endlessly for a weightlifting shoe for women that balances comfort and function?
+I’m glad to tell you that I found it in the Reebok Women’s Legacy Lifter II.

-The Reebok Women’s Legacylifter shoes are constructed with thermoplastic polyurethane (TPU).
-This material is optimal for giving a non-compressible, yet lightweight surface for your feet.
+The Legacy Lifter IIs are constructed with thermoplastic polyurethane (TPU).
+This material is optimal for giving a non-compressible surface for your feet.
+The secure heel clip also keeps your foot in place throughout your squat sets.